RelNucAs/bns_nurates/README.md

 We implemented the following reactions's opacities:

 1. Neutrino absorption on protons
-Eq:10 from Burrows(2004).
-Weak magnetism, blocking factor and stimulated absorption corrections included.
+Eq:C13 from Bruenn(1985) with blocking factor and Weak magnetism from Burrows(2004) included.

 2. Neutrino absorption on neutrons
-Eq:11 from Burrows(2004).
-Weak magnetism, blocking factor and stimulated absorption corrections included.
+Eq:C19 from Bruenn(1985) with blocking factor and Weak magnetism from Burrows(2004) included.

 Code description: